Super Mario Bros. 3

 Object ID: 21 (Mushroom), 22 (Fire Flower), 23 (Star)

-Electric Solitaire Porycard
+Electric Solitaire Porycard.

-Collecting them will add the appropriate card to the player's inventory, but there's nothing in this object's code to handle when the card collected is the third card.
+Stationary object versions of the cards found at the end of each level!
+Collecting them will add the appropriate card to your inventory, but there's nothing in this object's code to handle when the card collected is the third card.

-Getting to the goal with three of the same card won't trigger the 1-Up Bonus.
+Getting to the goal with three of the same card won't trigger the 1-Up bonus.
 You still have to get the appropriate third card from the goal.

-Gold Cheep-Cheep
+Tan Cheep-Cheep

 Bank ID: 00